- International Relations

 My experience living and studying abroad is something that I truly value, especially the friendships that I made and the international experience and knowledge that I gained.
 I really believe in the importance of learning about other cultures, societies, and political systems, so that we can address many of the global issues that we face on this finite planet.
 The experience, knowledge, and personal connections also make traveling much more enjoyable!
 (I love to travel - my first trip abroad was to Europe when I was nine years old.)

 I began teaching at Cal Poly back in 2006 (POLS 225 - Introduction to International Relations), and I have been teaching each year since 2014.
-I have also taught courses in Political Science at Cuesta Community College in San Luis Obispo since 2005.
+I also taught courses in Political Science at Cuesta Community College in San Luis Obispo from 2005 to 2017.
 It has been an honor for me to return to Cal Poly and share my passion for teaching Political Science with my students.
-I have lived on the Central Coast for 36 years, raised a family, and continue to spend precious time with my family and friends, including my four inquisitive and energetic grandchildren!
+I have lived on the Central Coast for 40 years, raised a family, and continue to spend precious time with my family and friends.